 On the other hand, decent quality 8 week old piglets are $60-80.
-You’ll have to buy grain, but a well bred meat pig should be ready to butcher around 6-7 months old, so you’ll only be feeding it for 4-5 months.
+You’ll have to buy grain, but a well bred meat pig should be to a market weight of 250-300 lbs around 6-7 months old, so you’ll only be feeding it for 4-5 months.

 It will also eat considerably less than a cow.
 It takes approximately 650-750 lbs of commercial pig feed to get a 50 lb feeder pig to a butcher weight of 250 lbs.
 I pay about $12 for a 50 lb bag of 17% hog grower feed, so that equals $156 – $180 in feed costs per pig.

 Pigs are the masters when it comes to health and resiliency.
 In my years of raising pigs, I can count on one hand the times any of them have been sick.
 In fact, none of them have been sick since I’ve started vaccinating.

 Even those times when they have been sick, I’ve been able to treat them on my own, and they’ve made a full recovery.